schilkp/schilkp.github.io/content/blog/2026-01-19-nvim_local_conf.md

 ## One size fits not quite all

-While my [neovim configuration](https://github.com/schilkp/dot/tree/main/neovim/.config/nvim) works out of the box for most of my projects, I have increasingly encountered situations where I need to adjust certain aspects on a per-project basis.
+While my [neovim configuration](https://github.com/schilkp/dot/tree/main/neovim/.config/nvim) works out of the box for most of the projects I work on, I have increasingly encountered situations where I need to adjust certain aspects on a per-project basis.

 For example, while doing some work with LLVM, I wanted to make use of the MLIR and TableGen LSP servers.
-While I could install these locally and add them to my configuration, I found it quite beneficial to use the specific binaries built from the LLVM tree I was working on - that way any changes I made to, for example, an MLIR dialect, would immediately be available in the MLIR LSP after a quick re-compile.
+While I could install these on my machine and add them to my main neovim configuration, it is in many ways much better to use the specific binaries built from the LLVM tree I am currently editing - that way any changes I make to, for example, an MLIR dialect, are immediately available in the MLIR LSP after a quick re-compile.

 There is nothing stopping me from adding such edge-case checks to my main configuration - but that does not scale nicely and inevitably leaves